11 NCAC 08 .1110 ELECTRICAL

 (a) The home inspector shall inspect:

-(1) Electrical service entrance conductors;
+(1) electrical service entrance conductors;

-(2) Electrical service equipment, grounding equipment, main overcurrent device, and interiors of panelboard enclosures unless unsafe conditions are reported;
+(2) electrical service equipment, grounding equipment, main overcurrent device, and interiors of panelboard enclosures unless unsafe conditions are reported;

-(3) Amperage and voltage ratings of the electrical service;
+(3) amperage and voltage ratings of the electrical service;

-(4) Branch circuit conductors, their overcurrent devices, and the compatibility of their ampacities at the interiors of panelboard enclosures unless unsafe conditions are reported;
+(4) branch circuit conductors, their overcurrent devices, and the compatibility of their ampacities at the interiors of panelboard enclosures unless unsafe conditions are reported;

-(5) The operation of a representative number of installed ceiling fans, lighting fixtures, switches, and receptacles located inside the house, garage, and on the dwelling's exterior walls;
+(5) the operation of a representative number of installed ceiling fans, lighting fixtures, switches, and receptacles located inside the house, garage, and on the dwelling's exterior walls;

 (b) The home inspector shall describe:

-(1) Electrical service amperage and voltage;
+(1) electrical service amperage and voltage;

-(3) The electrical service type as being overhead or underground; and
+(3) the electrical service type as being overhead or underground; and

-(4) The location of main and distribution panels.
+(4) the location of main and distribution panels.

 (c) The home inspector shall report in writing the presence of any readily accessible single strand aluminum branch circuit wiring.

-(d) The home inspector shall report in writing on the presence or absence of smoke detectors, and installed carbon monoxide alarms in any homes with fireplaces, fuel fired appliances or attached garages, and operate their test function, if readily accessible, except when detectors are part of a central alarm system.
+(2) installed carbon monoxide alarms in any homes with fireplaces, fuel fired appliances, or attached garages, and operate their test function, except when carbon monoxide alarms are part of a central alarm system; and

 (e) The home inspector is not required to:

-(1) Insert any tool, probe, or testing device inside the panels;
+(1) insert any tool, probe, or testing device inside the panels;

-(3) Dismantle any electrical device or control other than to remove the covers of panelboard enclosures; or
+(3) dismantle any electrical device or control other than to remove the covers of panelboard enclosures; or

 (4) Inspect:

-(A) Low voltage systems;
+(A) low voltage systems;

-(B) Security systems and heat detectors;
+(B) security systems and heat detectors;

-(C) Telephone, security, cable TV, intercoms, or other ancillary wiring that is not a part of the primary electrical distribution system;
+(C) telephone, security, cable TV, intercoms, or other ancillary wiring that is not a part of the primary electrical distribution system;

-(D) Built-in vacuum equipment;
+(D) built-in vacuum equipment;

-(E) Back up electrical generating equipment;
+(E) back up electrical generating equipment;

-(F) Other alternative electrical generating or renewable energy systems such as solar, wind, or hydro power;
+(F) other alternative electrical generating or renewable energy systems such as solar, wind, or hydro power;

-(G) Battery or electrical automotive charging systems; or
+(G) battery or electrical automotive charging systems;

 History Note: Authority G.S.
 143-151.49; 143-151.58;